csweat03/RustyPy/README.md

 # RustyPy
-Rusty(Py) is a project, that is meant to provide a suite of tools for OpsConsole
+Rusty(Py) is a project, that is meant to automate the production of Vendor GCRs for OpsConsole.